tinatlewisl/starter-academic/content/home/experience.md

         Responsibilities include:

         * Supervising a group of 12 TAs
+        * Co-writting projects

 ---